eliperez-dev/electron/README.md

 ### VS Code Extension

 To make programming easier, a custom VS Code extension provides full syntax highlighting for `.elt` files.

+## Prerequisites

+The emulator GUI is built with raylib-rs.
+To run it, you may need to install C/C++ dependencies from raylib-rs.

 **Quick Installation:**